Updated on August 14, 2021

 So, if you have an online store, Yotpo can be of great support to you.

-Genius Referrals is yet another great referral platform that makes it easy to create and operate your referral programs.
-This is helpful especially when you run campaigns with multiple restriction and tiers.
+Genius Referrals is yet another great referral platform that makes it easy to create and operate your referral marketing ideas.
+This is helpful especially when you run campaigns with multiple restrictions and tiers.

 Talkable is a referral solution that helps you understand your target market, determine what they like and dislike, and more.
 Similar to Ingage, this also helps you to do A/B testing to scale ongoing campaigns in real-time.